Liltyki/Writeups-Tryhackme/lab/lab_Security.md

 ## What I Learned

-Security is not a single action — it is a stack of layers.
-Each layer alone can be bypassed, but combined they make the attacker's job significantly harder.
+Security is not a single action it is a stack of layers.
+Each layer alone can be bypassed, but combined they make the attacker's job harder.
+This Lab allow me to use a few different technology , like Wireguard and Docker in more deep.
+Lot of documentation review , video ...
+But now i can apply what i learn here in a real situation !

-The weakest link in my setup remains my Kali machine — if it is compromised, the attacker gets my private SSH key and WireGuard key.
-This is why endpoint security matters as much as server security.

-> *"A chain is only as strong as its weakest link."*

----

-*This lab was built as part of my cybersecurity studies.
-All techniques described are used in an isolated, controlled environment for educational purposes.*
+Lot of concept used here was learn during my Security+ Lesson with Andrew Ramdayal , and at that time i was like "everything is very interesting but how i will used it " Know is done .